Programmaticc/Cashdocumantationprogram/README.md

 # Cash register documentation
-Cash register documentation program developed during a 3-week internship for personalized use in the company.
+A cash register documentation program with German comments (for employees who may need to modify the code in the future), developed during a 3-week internship for personalized use in the company.